 There is even a small collection of archaeological exhibits from the region, as well as a selection of books by Torquato Tasso.
 These exhibits are spread out over 3 floors and 24 halls, providing hours of beautiful offerings for you to discover.

 The area surrounding the Correale Museum is significantly quieter than Piazza Tasso, despite being just a short distance away.
 Here you will find more of a local, village feel, with much fewer tourists and stunning views out over the Bay Of Naples.

 This provides the perfect opportunity to get a glimpse into the true Sorrentine way of life.
 Local shops and restaurants allow you to indulge in the area’s cuisine and purchase wares and souvenirs that are authentic to the region.

-Stay In Correale Museum If you want a choice of the best boutique hotels in Sorrento, you want to explore the Correale Museum, you want a quiet location, just a short walk from central Sorrento, you want to enjoy stunning views of the Bay Of Naples, you want a more local, authentic experience.
+Stay In Correale Museum If you want a choice of the best boutique hotels; you want a quiet location, just a short walk from central Sorrento; you want a more local, authentic experience.

-Sant Agnello is a small town located immediately to the east of Sorrento.
-Nestled in the rugged cliffs across the bay from Naples, Sant Agnello is a much quieter destination, that offers an all round more traditional and authentic experience.
+Sant Agnello is a small peaceful town located immediately to the east of Sorrento.
+Nestled in the rugged cliffs across the bay from Naples, Sant Agnello is a much quieter destination, that offers an all-around more traditional, and authentic experience.

 At the heart of the town is the Piazza Sant Agnello, a beautiful square surrounded by bars, cafes, and restaurants.
 Serving local, Mediterranean, and European cuisine and drinks, these establishments allow you to unwind and take in the spirit and beauty of your surroundings.